nemesislxxi/GCP-Terraform/website/docs/r/container_cluster.html.markdown

     this cluster

 * `node_pool` - (Optional) List of node pools associated with this cluster.

+* `min_master_version` - (Optional) The minimum version of the master.
+GKE can auto-update the master to new versions, so this does not guarantee the current master version--use the read-only `master_version` field to obtain that.
+  Defaults to the default version set by GKE which is not necessarily the latest version.

 * `node_version` - (Optional) The Kubernetes version on the nodes.
 Also affects the initial master version on cluster creation.
 Updates affect nodes only.